vapor/blog/Content/posts/penny-update.md

 ---
 date: 2023-05-16 20:00
-description: Penny Update - Keep Up With Swift's Evolution
+description: Vapor's Penny Discord bot has been getting better and better.
+She can not only give coin to members, but also ping members for keywords, and keep users up to date with Swift's evolution.
 tags: penny, bot, discord
 author: Mahdi
 authorImageURL: /author-images/mahdi.jpg
 ---
-# Penny
+# Penny Update - Keep Up With Swift's Evolution

 We just released yet another update for [Penny](https://github.com/vapor/penny-bot) - our beloved Discord bot - and she now keeps you updated on Swift's evolution.
 Anytime there is a proposal change, Penny will post a message in the [#swift-evolution](https://discord.gg/vapor) channel so you don't fall behind on the news.